-Rob laughed as they both tumbled onto the ground, safely inside the lot.
+Rob laughed as they both tumbled onto the ground, safely inside the drive-in’s lot.

 “Holy shit,” Martin began.
-“It, it looks like, like, Abraham Lincoln!”
+“It looks like, like, Abraham Lincoln!”

 Rob burst out laughing.
 “Abraham Lincoln’s dangling!”

 A man and his wife standing behind Rob and Martin both looked at them strangely.
-The rest of the people in the line also saw what was hanging on the screen and some gasped while others also pointed at it.
+The rest of the people in the line also saw what was hanging on the screen and some gasped when they first saw it while others also pointed at it.